Causal Selection of Covariates in Regression Calibration for Mismeasured Continuous Exposure: SIMULATION

-For binary outcomes with logistic outcome model and linear MEM, most simulation results were consistent with theoretical expectations under the case of continuous outcome and the approximation worked well under rare disease and/or the small measurement error variance conditionsd, even for the generalized RSW estimators $\beta_{(O-)}$ and $\beta_{(-M)}$ under DAG 1.
-But we noticed that adjusting for $V_{1(--Y)}$ as in either $\beta_{(O-)}$ or $\beta_{(OM)}$ resulted in similar variance as when adjusting $V_{1(--Y)}$ as in either $\beta_{(-M)}$ or $\beta_{(--)}$ across simulation scenarios (Table \ref{tab:basecase_efficiency} and section 6 of supplemental material).
-This could be caused by the non-collapsibility issue mentioned in section 3.3 where per our simulation set-up, $Var(\hat{\gamma_1}) \le Var(\hat{\gamma_1^*})$ but $\hat{\gamma_1} \ge \hat{\gamma_1}^*$.
-It could also be due to that in finite sample, the efficiency gain from including the covariate cannot compensate the loss of efficiency due to estimation of the additional parameter.
+For continuous outcomes, all simulation results are consistent with analytical expectations.
+For binary outcomes with logistic outcome model and linear MEM, the percent bias is less than 6\% across all scenarios except one (where percent bias is 12\%).
+However, we noticed that adjusting for $V_{1(--Y)}$ in either outcome model only or in both models resulted in similar variances as when adjusting for $V_{1(--Y)}$ as in either $\beta_{(-M)}$ or $\beta_{(--)}$ (section 6 of SM).
+This could be due to that the odds ratios are non-collapsible and that in finite sample, the efficiency gain from including the covariate cannot compensate the loss of efficiency due to estimation of the additional parameters.

-Interestingly, we notice throughout simulations that for covariates $V_{2(-ZY)}$, $V_{3(X-Y)}$ and $V_{4(-ZY)}$, provided that the correlation between these covariate(s) and measurement error is small(e.g. $\rho_{v,z|x} \le 0.2$), adjusting for them in the outcome model only results in an estimate that is less biased than would be obtained if one does not adjust for $V_{2(-ZY)}$, $V_{3(X-Y)}$ or $V_{4(-ZY)}$ in either of the two models.
-For example, under the base case, even though we have shown $\hat{\beta}_{_{(O-)}}$ is a biased estimator, compared with another biased estimator $\hat{\beta}_{_{(--)}}$, the former gives a percent bias that is much smaller in magnitude than the latter, for both continuous and binary outcome (Table \ref{tab:basecase} and section 5 of supplemental material).
+For covariates $V_{2(-ZY)}$, $V_{3(X-Y)}$ and $V_{4(-ZY)}$, adjusting for them in the outcome model only results in much less biased estimates (e.g. percent bias $< 10\%$ in most cases) than would be obtained if one does not adjust for them in any model (e.g. percent bias $\ge 30\% $ in most cases) provided that the correlation between these covariate(s) and measurement error is small (e.g. $\rho_{v,z|x} \le 0.2$).

-\section{Real-data Example}
+\section{REAL-DATA EXAMPLE}

-\subsection{Methods}
+\subsection{5.1 Methods}